 What is a stroke?

 A stroke involves blood flow being blocked off to an area of the brain, robbing the brain of oxygen.
-When this occurs, brain cells start to perish, and that part of the brain begins to lose muscle control.
-A stroke can occur at any time, to any individual, and the effects of the attack on the person depends on the amount of damage sustained, and where the attack occurred in the brain.
-A stroke is a medical emergency and is life threatening.
+When this occurs, brain cells start to degrade, and that part of the brain begins to lose muscle control.
+A stroke can occur at any time, to any individual, and the effects of the attack on the person depends on the amount of damage sustained, and its location in the brain.
+A stroke is a medical emergency and is life threatening, and requires intervention as soon as possible.
+The most common risk factors of a stroke include obesity, hypertension (high blood pressure), high cholesterol, having diabetes, high alcohol consumption and smoking.

 How can having a stroke affect driving?